dylanh724/UnityToSteamPublic/README.md

 ## License: MIT.
 Do whatever you want with it.
 Customize it.
 Make it better.
 No need to keep the "by", either.

+I am in no way related to Steam other than being a Steamworks partner.
+This is my own code for me and is, in no way, official code.